 There are many loans that do not qualify.
-Individuals should ensure that loans are covered under Title IV, part B, D and E prior to signing the enlistment agreement.
-Listed below are several kinds of loans that are not covered under the law cited above:
+Individuals should ensure loans are covered under the Higher Education Act, Title IV, Part B, D, and E or any loan incurred for educational purposes made by a lender for the Soldier prior to signing the enlistment agreement.
+Listed below are several loans that are not covered under this Act:

 - Equity Loans

 - Consolidated Loans for someone else (wife, sister, brother, etc)

 - Parent Loans incurred for someone other than the LRP participant

 Payments are made directly to the lender.
 The first payment is not made until after the member has completed one year of service (assuming all initial entry training has been completed).
 The Army will only repay the remaining original unpaid principal, less taxes on qualifying loan(s).
 Interest (even if it has been re-capitalized into principal) will not be repaid.
 Additionally, payments made under the LRP are considered taxable income in the year(s) that payments are made.
 Furthermore, there is no reimbursement available for any loan payments already paid.
 The Army will not pay on loans that are in default.

 In order to maintain eligibility for the LRP, Soldiers must remain qualified in their original MOS throughout their initial term of service.
 If an LRP participant does not fulfill his or her obligated term of service by separating from the service early, then that Soldier will lose his or her eligibility for LRP.
 There are some exceptions to this early separation rule.
 For example, individuals who separate early after completing at least one year on active duty, may be eligible for prorated LRP payments if the reason for separation was physical disability, hardship, or certain convenience of the government discharges.